MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/remote-support-arc-extension.md

 ## Enable remote support via PowerShell on your Azure Stack HCI system

-Follow these steps on your client to enable remote support on your Azure Stack HCI cluster.
+To enable remote support on your Azure Stack HCI cluster, follow these steps:

-1. Run PowerShell as an administrator on the client you're using to connect to your cluster.
+1. On the client you're using to connect to your cluster, run PowerShell as an administrator.

 2. Open a remote PowerShell session to a node on your Azure Stack HCI cluster.
 Run the following command and provide the credentials of your server when prompted: